snez/eds-stripe-demo/blocks/stripe-payment/README.md

   npm start
   ```

-With your EDS storefront set up, copy the `stripe-payment` folder from the app into your EDS project's `blocks/stripe-payment/` directory.
+With your EDS storefront set up, copy the `blocks/stripe-payment/` folder from the app into your EDS project's `blocks/stripe-payment/` directory.

 ### Extend the OOPE GraphQL Schema